University of Arizona

 Hi, I'm Melanie Stasny, LPC

-I am a wife, mom to a little boy, and a member of my church.
+I am a wife and momma to two littles.
 I thrive in the sunshine and am one of the very few who truly loves the Arizona heat.
 Despite sharing the picture of myself on top of Mount Humphrey’s with a dog; I’m actually a cat owner.
 I have one male cat named Mr. Moo and he’s incredibly clumsy with so much sass.
 I love to travel, hike and go on adventures; but I’m happiest when I’m at home- in pajamas- snuggling my family.

 What I think is most important though, is loving and listening to others.
 I believe I was created to hold space for, inspire, and guide others to become their best self and create the life they’ve always wanted.
 I would be so honored to be a part of your story and help you and your family overcome that mountain you’re facing.
 I want nothing less than for you to experience the relief and incredible "view" that can happen when you start to ascend.